calheb/DbBuddy/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Disclaimer
+Windows Defender will flag the installer due to being an unsigned executable 😭
+<p>Code signing cert pending...</p>